 - With the Saver's Credit for tax year 2017, single taxpayers can earn no more than $31,000; heads of household no more than $46,500; and married taxpayers who filed jointly no more than $62,000 to take advantage of the credit.

 By answering a few simple questions when filing your tax return with TurboTax, you'll receive recommendations for credits and deductions that are specific to your income and situation, boosting your tax refund.

 Energy-saving improvements to your home pay off in a couple of ways: You save money over time through low or no energy bills and you get to take advantage of tax credits.

 - For example, through the Residential Energy Efficient Property Credit, you can invest in an alternative energy system and claim 30% of the cost of the system through 2019.

-- After that, you can still claim a reduced percentage of the cost through 2021.
+- After that, you can still claim a reduced percentage of the cost through 2021 for solar electric and solar water systems.
 The credit applies only to your primary residence and second home, not to rental or investment real estate.

 Improvements that the credit covers include qualified: